Regulatory Framework and Best Practices for Marketing

 - Identifying Purposes: The purposes for which personal information is collected shall be identified by the organization at or before the time the information is collected.

-in writing, taking into account the sensitivity of the information and reasonable expectations of the individual.
+verbally or in writing, taking into account the sensitivity of the information and reasonable expectations of the individual.
 Consent may be withdrawn at any time.
-When personal information that has been collected is to be used for a purpose not
+When personal information that has been collected is to be used for

 - Limiting Collection: The collection of personal information shall be limited to that which is necessary for the purposes identified by the organization.
 Information shall be collected by fair and lawful means.